The average conversion rate across the eCommerce industry is between 2 and 3%. Even the top 25% of companies only manage 5.31%.

 Call to action (CTA) needs an important precedent – a brilliant copy.
 They can’t stand by themselves.

-To avoid this issue, here are some best practices for creating calls-to-action:
+Here are some best practices for creating compelling CTAs:

 - Be concise.
 When it comes to calls-to-action, simpler is better.